eatnumber1/russ.har.mn/index.markdown

 +-- {: .section }
 # Academics
-The main focus of my work at the moment is the completion of my graduate studies at the [Rochester Institute of Technology](http://www.rit.edu/) which I attend as a full-time student.
-Studying computer science, I hope to complete my studies at the beginning of December, 2013.
+I completed my studies at the [Rochester Institute of Technology](http://www.rit.edu/) in December, 2013.
+My thesis can be found [here][ruminate-thesis].
 =--

 +-- {: .section }
 # Code

-I'm currently actively working on [Ruminate], an introspective library for C.
+I'm actively working on [Ruminate], an introspective library for C.

 The vast majority of my other work can be found at my [GitHub](https://github.com/eatnumber1) page.
 What you can see below is the five